 What Banks have Free Business Checking Accounts?

-Summary of How to Find the Best Bank for Your Small Business:
+How to Find the Best Bank for Your Small Business

 While fees are important, also consider customer service and relationship building.
 After I realized that one of my business accounts had racked up $25 of dormant fees (I was using it as a savings account), I called the branch manager and was able to get those charges reversed within a week.

 If you liked this post, read: